Advertisement

 Family history: Women whose family members have had osteoporosis are at increased risk for the disease.
 Body type is often similar among mothers or sisters.

-Race: Asian and Caucasian women are at greater risk for osteoporosis since their bone density is 5% to 10% lower than that of African-American women or women or Mediterranean or Aborignal decent.
+Race: Asian and Caucasian women are at greater risk for osteoporosis since their bone density is 5% to 10% lower than that of African-American women or women or Mediterranean or Aboriginal decent.
 Women with fair skin, freckles, or red or blond hair are also at higher risk.

 Build: Women with thin or small frames have a higher risk for bone fractures.